theritik01/RE_to_NFA/README.md

 -------------------------------------------
 A tool for searching for specific text in a document using Non-deterministic Finite Automaton (NFA).

-Module 2: Regex to NFA Convertor+Visualizer
+Module 2: Regex to NFA Convertor + Visualizer
 ----------------------------------------------
 A tool for converting Regular Expressions to Non-deterministic automata (NFA) and visualizing the resulting automaton.